Poetry Out Loud

 Poetry Out Loud (POL) encourages students to learn about great poetry through memorization and recitation.
 This program helps students master public speaking skills, build self-confidence, and learn about literary history and contemporary life while competing for valuable prizes for themselves and their schools.

 Each winner at the state level receives $200 and an all-expenses-paid trip with an adult chaperone to Washington, D.C. to compete for the national championship.
 The state winner’s school receives $500 for the purchase of poetry books.
-The first runner-up in each state receives $100, with $200 for his or her school.
+The first runner-up in each state receives $100, with $200 for their school.
 A total of $50,000 in awards and school stipends is awarded annually at the National Finals.

 Learn more about this classroom-based, national competition at www.PoetryOutLoud.org